shuup/shuup-guide/source/customers-and-users.rst

    .. image:: customers-and-users/edit-contact.png

-4. Edit the user's information
+4. Edit the user's information.

 5. Click the `Addresses` tabs on the left-hand side of the screen to enter billing and shipping address information for the contact.